kanakiyajay/grunt-tasks/02-grunt-contrib-uglifyjs/README.md

 ## Simple Configuration

-`npm install grunt grunt-contrib-uglifyjs --save-dev`
+`npm install grunt grunt-contrib-uglify --save-dev`

 This will install grunt as well uglifyjs in your node_modules devDependencies as well as update package.json